powerhousepro69/videoinfox/readme.md

 #### NEW in v4.6.00 New Option in Settings: Default Directories to Playlist

+Add recursive listings from Default Dirs 1-4 to a new Playlist.
+Then use Playlist Find to search all Default Dirs.

 #### NEW in v4.5.00 -Playlist Find added to the home screen.
 Text search of all playlists.